 All students, advisers and faculty, as well as staff in student service roles such as Financial, Student Success, and Enrollment Services, will use Navigate.

 Is it an app or a desktop website?

 Navigate has both a desktop site and mobile application.
 Students will primarily interact with Navigate through a mobile app whereas Limestone staff will use a separate, but integrated, desktop application geared for their needs.
 Navigate works best on Google Chrome on your iPad or desktop computer.

-What are added benefits and capabilities?
+What are the added benefits and capabilities?

 Faculty will be able to communicate through the platform via email or text, as well as make advising appointments.
 Furthermore, advisers will have greater transparency into a students’ record with the university in order to avoid course registration delays.

-Will we still use the LC Portal?
+Will we still use the Halo?

 Yes, the LC Portal will continue to hold important forms, documents and account information.